-This article has been written to provide non-technical readers with an introduction to the terminology and issues which surround comparability.
+This article has been written to provide non-technical readers with an introduction to the terminology and issues which are discussed elsewhere in this edition of Research Matters.

 The article is divided into three sections.
 In Section 1, the common terms used in comparability research will be identified and their usage discussed.
 Section 2 presents a framework for addressing the literature.
 Finally, Section 3 describes possible methods for investigating comparability, and illustrates how these must be related to the definition of comparability at hand.